 Strategies to manage tax return due dates in 2017

-If you’re managing a significant number of clients, with recurring due dates, then a workflow solution for accountants can help you improve profitability and capacity.
+If you’re managing a significant number of clients, with recurring due dates, then a workflow software solution can help you improve profitability and capacity.

 We recommend tracking the following metrics: